reganlosey/brewed_to_serve/README.md

 `POST /brews/`

 Returns a 201 status code.
 If there is an issue with creating the brew, a 400 level status code will be returned with a description of the issue.

+<strong> Note: I am currently requiring an API key to be present in order to POST to the API.
+If you'd like access, please feel free to reach out to me at reganloseydev@gmail.com :) </strong>

 ```
 Content-Type: application/json
 Accept: application/json